Pope calls for action on climate change in draft encyclical

 It also asks rich nations to re-examine their "throw-away" lifestyles, an appeal the first Latin American pope has made often since his election in 2013.

-Climate change sceptics, particularly in the United States, have excoriated Francis, who is due to address the United Nations and the U.S. Congress on sustainable development in September.
+Climate change skeptics, particularly in the United States, have excoriated Francis, who is due to address the United Nations and the U.S. Congress on sustainable development in September.

-U.S. Republican presidential candidate Rick Santorum, a Catholic and climate change sceptic, said the Church would be "better off leaving science to the scientists".
+U.S. Republican presidential candidate Rick Santorum, a Catholic and climate change skeptic, said the Church would be "better off leaving science to the scientists".

 Maureen Mullarkey, a commentator for the conservative U.S. website First Things, published by The Institute on Religion and Public Life, called Pope Francis "an ideologue and a meddlesome egoist" who was "sacralizing politics and bending theology to premature, intemperate policy endorsements (on climate change)."